-Dr. Sarah Clark is an Associate Professor and Coordinator of the Literacy Education and Leadership Programs in the School of Teacher Education and Leadership at Utah State University.
-Dr. Clark received her Ph.D. from Utah State University with an emphasis in Literacy Education and Teacher Preparation.
-She holds a B.A. in Elementary Education and a Master’s Degree in Language, Reading, and Culture from the University of Arizona.
-Dr. Clark has spent over 25 years in the field of education as a classroom teacher, teacher trainer/coach, and as an author of educational books and curriculum resources before accepting a university faculty position.
+Dr. Sarah K. Clark is an Associate Professor and Coordinator of the Literacy Education and Leadership Programs in the School of Teacher Education and Leadership at Utah State University.
+Dr. Clark received her Ph.D. from Utah State University in Curriculum and Instruction with an emphasis in Literacy Education and Teacher Preparation.
+She holds a B.A. in Elementary Education and a Master’s degree in Language, Reading, and Culture from the University of Arizona.
+Dr. Clark has spent over 25 years in the education field as a classroom teacher, a teacher trainer/coach, an author of educational books and curriculum resources, and as a university professor.

-Dr. Clark is the recipient of multiple awards including the ALER Jerry Johns Promising Researcher Award, the 2013 and 2014 School of Teacher Education and Leadership Teacher of the Year Award, and the 2014 Emma Eccles Jones College of Education and Human Services Teacher of the Year Award.
+Dr. Clark is the recipient of multiple awards including the Association of Literacy Educators and Researchers Jerry Johns Promising Researcher Award, the 2013 and 2014 School of Teacher Education and Leadership Teacher of the Year Award, and the 2014 Emma Eccles Jones College of Education and Human Services Teacher of the Year Award.